The Devil's Crown

 The Devil's Crown is a BBC television series which dramatised the reigns of three medieval Kings of England: Henry II and his sons Richard I and John.
 It is also known as La couronne du Diable in French.

 The series was written by Jack Russell and Ken Taylor.
 It was shown in the United Kingdom in thirteen 55-minute episodes between 30 April and 23 July 1978.

+Despite being well-regarded overall, it is nowadays considered to be a lost series since it is not easily accessible to view.
 A full set of tape copies exist at the British Film Institute, where they can be viewed on request.

-It has never been released on DVD, although a French dubbed version, called "La couronne du Diable", is available as a paid download.
+It has never been released on DVD and is not free to view on any official streaming platforms.
+The only way to legally view the show is a French dubbed version, called "La couronne du Diable", which is available as a paid download.

 Summary

 Henry Plantagenet (latterly Henry II), sees his opportunity to seize the crown of England and create a kingdom of law and order.
-He cuts a deal with King Stephen in which Stephen will name him his heir, excluding his sons Eustace and William in exchange for a fragile truce.
+He cuts a deal with cousin King Stephen in which Stephen will name him his heir, excluding his sons Eustace and William in exchange for a fragile truce.
 Stephen's sudden death elevates Henry to the throne.
 He may have been King of England, but the bulk of the Angevin Empire was in France, and it was this that Henry regarded as the Jewel in his Crown, maintained through a series of political marriages and complex allegiances.
 Henry pays homage to Louis VII, King of the Franks, for these lands, but it is clear that Henry is the shrewder and more ambitious of the two kings, having married Louis' ex-wife Eleanor of Aquitaine.
+As the years go on, Henry's numerous political achievements come under threat by familial strife as well as the ascension of Louis's much more canny and competent son Philip II to the French throne.
+After he dies during a rebellion by Eleanor and his three surviving sons, he is succeeded by his second son Richard who is more interested in crusading than governing.
+When Richard dies childless, there is a succession battle between his underage nephew Arthur and loathsome brother John in which John comes out on top.
+John is forced into signing Magna Carta by his barons but soon dies, leaving the vestiges of a once great empire to his young son Henry III.